amalumian/www.malumian.dev/_posts/2024-06-14-graduation.md

 ---
 layout: post
 image: /assets/images/posts/2024-06-14-graduation/justice-for-all.webp
-image-description: Al Pacino in And Justice for All (1979)
+image-alt: Al Pacino in And Justice for All (1979)
+image-figcaption: And Justice for All (1979)
 description: This post is a story about life is life.
 People make mistakes, and there is nothing wrong with that.
 But admitting a mistake is a different matter.
 In this post, Arthur Malumian tells his story about making a mistake.
 ---